Ocawesome101/recrafted/README.txt

                      RECRAFTED

+!!
+Important !!
+See  https://ocaweso.me/recrafted  for more  up-to- date information.
+!! ! ! ! ! ! !!

 Recrafted is ComputerCraft's CraftOS but with saner API design.
 It's also not licensed under the CCPL, but rather the MIT license -- so you can freely use